murilo-arruda/todo-list-node-cli/README.md

 * Remove the todos you already completed.
 * Get the todo to your clipboard.
 * Restart the program.

+I don't recommend you to use redo command yet.

+* Redo command (only is working with add and remove commands);

 ## Command Cheat